 As the IJTAG ecosystem continues to develop, many of the initial IJTAG embedded instruments will likely be chip-centric instruments intended for ATE and system test, chip diagnostics, and possibly chip characterization and tuning.
-Of course, each instrument must have a viable return-on-investment (ROI) or it will not be utilized.
+Of course, each instrument must have a viable return-on-investment (ROI), or it will not be utilized.
 If an embedded instrument saves time, effort, cost, or it can reduce the cost and complexity of the hardware associated with test and characterization, then the adoption of the embedded instrument makes sense.
-This adoption process has been going on since the 1990s and many types of embedded instrumentation such as

-Scan, Scan Compression, Memory Built-in Self-Test (MBIST), Memory Built-in Self-Repair (MBISR), PLL-BIST, and serdes-BIST have become commonplace (Figure 15: Chip-centric embedded instruments for chip provider purposes).
+This adoption process has been going on since the 1990s and many types of embedded instrumentation such as Scan, Scan Compression, Memory Built-in Self-Test (MBIST), Memory Built-in Self-Repair (MBISR), PLL-BIST, and SerDes-BIST have become commonplace (Figure 12).

-Figure 15: Chip-centric embedded instruments for chip provider purposes
+Figure 12: Chip-centric embedded instruments for chip provider purposes